Azure/Enterprise-Scale-for-AVS/BrownField/Networking/VPN-SDWAN/NSX-T/deploy.md

 # Deploy IPSec VPN in AVS NSX-T

-This guidance covers the automation script that can be used in setting up IPSec VPN in AVS NSX-T.
+Use the guidance below to configure and run the automation script to set up IPSec VPN in AVS NSX-T. Refer to [Site to Site IPsec VPN to AVS using NSX-T Public IP](IPSec-VPN.md) for understanding of architecture and step by step instructions.

 ## Prerequisites

-* Azure subscription to be used for private cloud depployment or already running private cloud.
+* Azure subscription to be used for Azure VMware Solution private cloud depployment or already running private cloud.
-* Clone of this regpository in either a jumbox in Azure or on a on-premises machine which has access to vCenter and NSX-T servers.
+* Clone of this regpository in either a jumpbox in Azure or on an on-premises machine which has network connectivity with vCenter and NSX-T servers.

 ## Deployment Steps